-If you are in Iceland, you should report the death of a U.S. citizen in Iceland to local authorities by calling Icelandic emergency services at 112 (Iceland’s equivalent of 911).
-Please also contact the American Citizen Services (ACS) unit at the U.S. Embassy in Reykjavik, Iceland as soon as possible.
-The death can be reported during working hours (8:00 to 17:00 Monday to Friday) by calling +354-562-9100, or +354 595-2200.
-If the death occurs outside of regular working hours, please contact the Embassy Duty Officer at +354-693-9207 (dial 011 first if calling from the United States).
+If you are in Iceland, report the death of a U.S. citizen in Iceland to emergency services by dialing 112.
+In addition, request assistance from the Consular Section at the U.S. Embassy in Reykjavik by using the Consular Navigator.
+If the death occurs outside of regular working hours, please contact the Duty Officer at +354-693-9207 (dial 011 first if calling from the United States).

 The U.S. Embassy has no funds to assist in the return of remains or ashes of U.S. citizens who die abroad.